Employment Lawyer in Philadelphia, PA

 Workplace Sexual Harassment

 One of the most unacceptable forms of workplace misconduct is sexual harassment.
-According to the U.S. Equal Employment Opportunity Commission (EEOC), approximately 7,500 sexual harassment claims are filed each year in the United States.
+According to the U.S. Equal Employment Opportunity Commission (EEOC), approximately 7,500 sexual harassment claims are filed annually in the United States.
 There are generally two types of workplace sexual harassment claims, which are the following:

 When an employer or coworker engages in misconduct or blatant discrimination based on a “protected class” like race, color, gender, religion, disability, age, pregnancy, or national origin, it could be employment discrimination.
 In addition, discrimination could also come in the form of retaliation for reporting misconduct or other issues to an employer, law enforcement, governing agency, or other entity.